Permafrost-Game/Permafrost/README.md

 # Permafrost Game
-Permafrost is a stratergy game made with cross platform MonoGame.
+Permafrost is a stratergy game for Windows made with MonoGame.

 This game is made for Team 2's submission for CS2010.